 The victory propelled Texas A&M to its eighth consecutive victory, their longest stretch since the end of the 2014 campaign, a run that culminated with the school’s first-ever trip to the College Cup.
 The Aggies improved to 12-2-1 overall and 7-1-0 in the SEC and remained in striking distance of first-place South Carolina who is 8-0-0 in league action with two matches remaining.

 The 1-0 result belied the flow of play heavily in the Aggies’ favor for the match.
+The Maroon & White held decided advantages in shots (19-4), shots-on-goal (7-1) and corner kicks (9-0) for the match.

 Texas A&M was overwhelming in the second half with a 9-1 advantage in shots, holding the Tigers without a shot-on-goal as Cosette Morché and a backline of Briana Alston, Kendall Ritchie and Callyn Walton recorded the Aggies’ seventh shutout of the season.